MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 * **Change tab positions**: Change tab positions using drag and drop gestures.
 * **Change the existing database connection**: Under **Explorer**, select the existing data source connection to open the data hub.

-On the right side of the command bar, there is a menu with additional actions to manage the multiple tabs in your queryset.
+On the right side of the command bar, there's a menu with more actions to manage the multiple tabs in your queryset.

 :::image type="content" source="media/kusto-query-set/multiple-tabs-menu1.png" alt-text="Screenshot of the multiple tabs menu for managing multiple tabs in the KQL Queryset.":::